Zsailer/phylopandas/README.md

-# PhyloPandas
+# PhyloPandas #

-*Bringing [Pandas](https://github.com/pandas-dev/pandas) `DataFrame` to phylogenetics.*
+**Bringing the [Pandas](https://github.com/pandas-dev/pandas) `DataFrame` to phylogenetics.**

-Read sequence formats into Pandas `DataFrame` for easy manipulation of phylogenetic data.
+PhyloPandas provides a Pandas-like interface for reading various sequence formats into DataFrames.
+This enables easy manipulation of phylogenetic data using familiar Python/Pandas functions.
 Finally, phylogenetics for humans!

-# how does it work?
+## how does it work?

-Don't worry, we didn't reinvent the wheel.
-PhyloPandas simply bridges [BioPython](https://github.com/biopython/biopython) (great for parsing/writing sequence data) and [Pandas](https://github.com/pandas-dev/pandas)
+Don't worry, we didn't reinvent the wheel. **PhyloPandas** is essentially a [pandas DataFrame](https://github.com/pandas-dev/pandas)
-(great for human-accessible data storage).
+(great for human-accessible data storage) interface on top of [Biopython's SeqIO](https://github.com/biopython/biopython) (great for parsing/writing sequence data).

-# things you can do
+## things you can do

 1. Read any format:
 ```python